SergioVargasDev/MiColoniaShop/README.md

 * Tailwind CSS: For responsive design, ensuring an engaging user experience.
 * Supabase: For advanced PostgreSQL database management, authentication, and API services.

+## Contribution:

+The introduction of MiColoniaShop is expected to positively impact the affected percentages, leading to a decrease in the rate of store closures and financial losses within the local grocery sector.

 ## Screenshots
 ![WEB_PAGE](Web_Page.jpg)